-Over the years, Parker has continued to grow and now boasts a population of over 48,000.
+Over the years, Parker has continued to grow and now boasts a population of more than 52,000.
 With the prosperity of growth comes the concern for the preservation of our past.
 Learn more about preserving our hometown feel and Parker's background and history as Pine Grove before it became present day Parker.

 From Pine Grove to Parker